kubernetes/kompose/docs/user-guide.md

 ## Restart

 If you want to create normal pods without controllers you can use `restart` construct of docker-compose to define that.
-Follow table below to see what heppens on the `restart` value.
+Follow table below to see what happens on the `restart` value.

 | `docker-compose` `restart` | object created    | Pod `restartPolicy` |
 |----------------------------|-------------------|---------------------|